Orthotics Mobilisation Course

 David Parsons

 Dave graduated from Curtin University with a Bachelor of Occupational Therapy in 2006.
-During his career, he has worked in private and public sectors, before moving into a role at Curtin University teaching hand and upper limb rehabilitation, including orthoses fabrication.
+During his career, he worked in the private and public sectors, before moving into a role at Curtin University teaching hand and upper limb rehabilitation, including orthoses fabrication.
 Dave completed a PhD and conducted research.
 He has a keen interest in acute trauma and managing sporting injuries.
 Dave is currently on the AHTA Board of Directors.